 WriteLog Remote Control adds a whole new set of useful features to WriteLog.
 A good way to gain an understanding of what it does is to try this exercise.
 You only need your WriteLog PC in your shack to try this out and see how it works.
 Continue reading “Remote Control exercise”

 It takes some work to get WriteLog configured to properly control your station.
-You’re about to get a lot bigger bang for your WriteLog buck for having invested that effort.
+You’re about to get a lot bigger bang for your WriteLog buck for having invested that configuration.
 Continue reading “Announcing WriteLog Remote Control”

-When WriteLog control site connects to a remote WriteLog that has SDRs, any SDR displays on the Band Maps at the remote temporarily cease, and the SDRs are displayed on the control site Band Maps only.
+When WriteLog control site connects to a remote WriteLog that has SDRs, SDR displays on the Band Maps at the remote temporarily cease, and the SDRs are displayed on the control site Band Maps only.
 Continue reading “Remote Band Map SDR”

 Instead of having the WriteLog Control Site connect directly to your remote site IP address, you can use a cloud node and a port tunnel.